 Knowing how to make amends is a very valuable life skill.
 As children grow they have many opportunities to apologize and make amends.
 While we would like children to know how to say “I am sorry”, often children will apologize in their own way.

-Wired for Empathy
+Children are Wired for Empathy

 Children are born with the capacity for empathy, understanding and love.
 It is how to navigate social norms and how to meet parental expectations surrounding apologies that isn’t always clear.